Uniswap/docs/docs/sdk/v3/guides/advanced/04-price-oracle.md

 We are now sure that at least 10 observations exist, and can safely fetch observations for the last 10 blocks.
 We call the `observe` function with an array of numbers, representing the timestamps of the Observations in seconds ago from now.

 In this example, we calculate averages over the last ten blocks so we fetch 2 observations with 9 times the blocktime in between.
-Fetching an observation `0s` ago will return the most recent observation interpolated to the current timestamp as observations are written at most once a block.
+Fetching an Observation `0s` ago will return the **most recent Observation** interpolated to the current timestamp as observations are written at most once a block.

 ```typescript
 const timestamps = [